-Although ELF demonstrated promising performance for therapy response prediction using H\&E-stained slides, this alone may not be sufficient to guide treatment decisions.
-Incorporating other data modalities may further enhance predictive performance and clinical applicability.
-Indeed, we showed that combining the H\&E-based ELF model with simple immunohistochemistry markers such as CD8 or PD-L1 can significantly enhance the accuracy for predicting neoadjuvant therapy response in breast cancer and immunotherapy response in lung cancer.
-Integration with additional multimodal data such as clinical reports, radiology images, and genetic alterations may warrant further investigation\cite{xiang2025vision,vanguri2022multimodal, sammut2022multi}.
-While ELF has been evaluated across multiple cancer types and therapies, much of the evidence comes from retrospective, single-institution cohorts.
-Future prospective trials in diverse patient populations will be essential to validate these findings and facilitate the translation of ELF into a practical clinical tool.
+For patients with NSCLC, the ELF-based composite model significantly improved the accuracy of immunotherapy response prediction compared with standard biomarker PD-L1.
+The model increased the durable response rate among predicted responders while reducing the predicted non-responder proportion by half in an external validation cohort.
+These findings support further evaluation of ELF as a clinical decision-support approach for identifying responders and non-responders.

-In conclusion, this study introduces a new paradigm for building foundation models, one that shifts the focus from constructing ever-larger models to strategically integrating the complementary strengths of existing pretrained models.
+In conclusion, this study presents an ensemble strategy for building foundation models by integrating the complementary strengths of existing pretrained models.
 Our ensemble learning-based approach enables the creation of robust and generalizable representations without requiring access to proprietary training data.
-The resulting ensemble foundation model demonstrates superior performance in challenging disease classification, biomarker detection, and response prediction for anticancer therapies and immunotherapy across a wide range of cancers.
-Together, these findings suggest ELF as a next-generation AI tool for precision oncology.
+The resulting ensemble foundation model demonstrates strong performance in disease classification, biomarker detection, and treatment response prediction across a wide range of cancers.
+Together, these findings support further evaluation of ELF as a scalable framework for pathology applications in oncology.